dotintent/react-native-ble-plx/README_V1.md

 ## About this library

-This is React Native Bluetooth Low Energy library wrapping [Multiplatform Ble Adapter](https://github.com/Polidea/MultiPlatformBleAdapter/).
+This is React Native Bluetooth Low Energy library using [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) and [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) under the hood.

 It supports: